Imaging in the ED: A Practical Update of Emergency Radiology

 Participate in Washington, DC or Online • Wednesday, April 25–Friday, April 27

-This organ-based course will review the current status of imaging and imaging protocols for a variety of suspected or known disorders in the emergency setting.
+This course will review the current status of imaging and imaging protocols for a variety of suspected or known disorders in the emergency setting.
 Accomplished experts will review examples from clinical practice, share insights into potential pitfalls of imaging performance and interpretation, and much more.

 Emergency radiology is a ‘hot subspecialty’, with continued job availability and exciting clinical work, where a major impact can be made by the radiologist, and where the radiologist works hand-in-hand with the emergency clinicians.
 There are a growing number of emergency radiology fellowships, and many practices–both academic and private–continue to develop or are developing emergency radiology sections.
 Additionally, there are a variety of practices and companies which cover more than just their own practice.